ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     - Using (positive) scale values closer to $0$ allows to increase the amount of stored values beyond $101$
     - Using different minimum/maximum values might reduce the complexity if analog value outputs are wanted by avoiding having to perform transformation of the value ranges
   - The value can be increased/decreased by sending a $\pm 1$ input to the accumulator (the circuit is the same for 1 and 2-way)
   - In some cases, it might be useful to not enable use steps and set the scale to $60 \cdot \text{spacing}$.
-This allows to change the stored value on each frame, but requires an extra 1 frame pulse generator for the input to get the normal input behaviour
+This allows to change the stored value on each frame, but requires the input to come from a  1 frame pulse generator to get the normal input behaviour
 - To add cycle, connect the comparator with the biggest threshold to an AND gate with the positive accumulator input as its second input.
 Connect that AND gate to an arithmetic logic block set to multiplication with a $-1000$ constant and $0.02$ duration, and that arithmetic logic block to the accumulator
   - The normal input to the accumulator must come from a 1 frame pulse generator
   - If using the circuit as 2-way, repeat the process with the comparator with the smallest threshold and the negative input of the accumulator.
 The AND gate should have an additional $-1$ always on input to avoid issues with analog values.
 The arithmetic logic block can be reused
 - Complexity
   - 1-way: $n+1$
-  - 1-way+cycle: $n+3$
+  - 1-way+cycle: $n+4$
   - 2-way: $n+1$
-  - 2-way+cycle: $n+4$
+  - 2-way+cycle: $n+5$
 - Takes 2 frames to update without cycle, and 3 frames otherwise
 <!-- TODO: add examples -->
 - Example blueprints: [\underline{1-way}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134486907), [\underline{1-way+cycle}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134487841), [\underline{2-way}](https://steamcommunity.com/sharedfiles/filedetails/?id=2075055361) and [\underline{2-way+cycle}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134489564)